loader

 In 1860, a newspaper advertisement offered a reward of one guinea for information about stolen watches in the city.
 The reward could be collected at the Lloyd's Coffee House on Tower Street.
 About the same time in history, England was experiencing an increase in demand for coffee as well as an increasing demand for marine cargo coverage to ensure those vessels that were shipping the coffee, copper, cotton, wool, and many other goods from around the world.

 The organized insuring capital that has evolved into the modern insurance industry we find familiar today is most often attributed to a London coffee house owned by Edward Lloyd, beginning at some time in 1686 on Tower Street in the City of London.
 It was a popular place for sailors, Merchants, and ship-owners to gather and exchange the latest shipping news.
 Soon, patrons began to form groups of like-minded investors interested in the security of the valuables transported by the shipping industry of the day.
-These Lloyds groups' first ventures took the form of Cargo delivery guarantees.
+These early ventures took the form of Cargo delivery guarantees.
 After some years of gathering profit and loss experience in the shipping of a myriad of goods around the globe.
 The groups began extending coverage offerings to also include the value of the valuable vessels that carried the cargo.
 In 1688, a group of businessmen met at Edward Lloyd's Coffee House on Tower Street in London.
 At this particular meeting, the subject was the formation of a cargo insurance syndicate to secure commerce on he high seas.
-The first known printed mention is said to have appeared in late 1680 with an advertisement in the London Gazette.
+The first known printed mention of the group is said to have appeared in late 1680 with an advertisement in the London Gazette.

 London coffee house.
 The first recorded opening was in 1652.
 It provided a meeting place in the city of London where merchants could meet and talk over their various business enterprises, as well as politics and other popular issues of the day.
 Their popularity as places for business meetings, negotiations, or transactions is established very quickly.